 -Portable Infrared Sauna- cost is about $170.
 Benefits are much lower cost than stationary sauna and portable; can be used at home.
 Targets body from the neck down (head sticks out).
 Takes about 5 minutes to heat up.

--FIR sauna with low EMF- same benefits as above with lower EMF emissions.
+-FIR heat with low EMF- same benefits as above with lower EMF emissions.

 -Stationary FIR sauna: Starts at around $1000.
 Takes longer than portable versions to heat up (20-30 minutes), targets the entire body rather than from neck down.

 It is important to check with your doctor before beginning sauna therapy.
 This therapy will be more difficult or not appropriate for those who have heat intolerance, or some with POTS (Postural Orthostatic Tachycardia Syndrome), which commonly co-occurs with Lyme disease.
 It can be costly to pay to use an infrared sauna weekly; some may not be able to afford purchasing a portable version for home use.
 People with Lyme disease should use caution and start out slowly with this therapy, as it can cause a significant die-off or detoxification reaction from releasing too many stored toxins at once.
 It is suggested to start with two weekly 10-15 minute sessions and then work up from there.
 It is very important to remember to drink lots of water before, during, and after using the sauna, and to replace electrolytes lost during sweating (you can add in minerals, electrolyte powders, etc to water).
 Infrared sauna therapy may lower blood pressure, so those with blood pressure issues (such as people with POTS) need to also be aware of this.